-- Sicular Pe_Disp: Personal Disposable Income, including cash income, retained in-kind income and other income in kind and minus net taxes and fees; equivalence adjusted for household per capita; based on household and individual data from household income surveys for 1995 and 2002 collected by the Chinese National Bureau of Statistics (NBS) and directed by the a team of researchers from the Chinese Academy of Social Sciences (CASS); published in Sicular et al. 2007. - Sicular-PPP Pe_Disp: Personal Disposable Income, including cash income, retained in-kind income and other income in kind and minus net taxes and fees; PPP adjusted; equivalence adjusted for household per capita; based on household and individual data from household income surveys for 1995 and 2002 collected by the Chinese National Bureau of Statistics (NBS) and directed by the a team of researchers from the Chinese Academy of Social Sciences (CASS); published in Sicular et al. 2007. - Suther Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on data from the Chinese National Bureau of Statistics (NBS) Rural and Urban Household Survey Teams; published in Sutherland and Yao 2011. - SWIID HH_Net: Estimated Household Disposable Income; square root equivalence scale and Luxembourg Income Study data as the standard; Solt, Frederick, SWIID v4.0. - SWIID HH_Market: Estimated Household Gross (pre-tax, pre-transfer) income; square root equivalence scale and Luxembourg Income Study data as the standard; Solt, Frederick, SWIID v4.0. - Wang Pe_Net: Personal Net Income; equivalence adjusted for household per capita; calculated using grouped data on net income; originally from the China Rural Household Survey (RHS) Yearbook, conducted by the Rural Society and Economy Investigation Department of the Chinese National Bureau of Statistics (NBS); published in Wang et al. 2009. - WDI_Con: Consumption-based, unit of analysis not specified; weighted average of urban and rural estimates; published by the World Bank in World DataBank, its Poverty and Inequality Database. - Whall-CASS Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on the third round of Chinese Household Income Survey Project (CHIP), conducted by the Chinese Academy of Social Sciences (CASS); published in Whalley and Yue 2009. - Whall-SSB Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on the annual household survey of the Chinese National Bureau of Statistics (NBS); published in Whalley and Yue 2009. - WIID2-Dowling HH_Gross: Household Gross Income; no equivalence scale used; originally from Dowling and Soo 1983; data have a quality rating of "3"; United Nations University, World Institute for Development Economics Research-World Income Inequality Database (WIID2). - WIID2-Ying Pe_Gross: Personal Gross Income; information on equivalence scale not available; originally from Ying 1995; based on data from Statistical Yearbooks of the Chinese National Bureau of Statistics (NBS); data have a quality rating of "3"; United Nations University, World Institute for Development Economics Research-World Income Inequality Database (WIID2). - WIID2-Zhang Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; originally from Zhang, P.; based on data from the 1996 Statistical Yearbook of the Chinese National
+Sicular Pe_Disp: Personal Disposable Income, including cash income, retained in-kind income and other income in kind and minus net taxes and fees; equivalence adjusted for household per capita; based on household and individual data from household income surveys for 1995 and 2002 collected by the Chinese National Bureau of Statistics (NBS) and directed by the a team of researchers from the Chinese Academy of Social Sciences (CASS); published in Sicular et al. 2007.

+Sicular-PPP Pe_Disp: Personal Disposable Income, including cash income, retained in-kind income and other income in kind and minus net taxes and fees; PPP adjusted; equivalence adjusted for household per capita; based on household and individual data from household income surveys for 1995 and 2002 collected by the Chinese National Bureau of Statistics (NBS) and directed by the a team of researchers from the Chinese Academy of Social Sciences (CASS); published in Sicular et al. 2007.

+Suther Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on data from the Chinese National Bureau of Statistics (NBS) Rural and Urban Household Survey Teams; published in Sutherland and Yao 2011.

+SWIID HH_Net: Estimated Household Disposable Income; square root equivalence scale and Luxembourg Income Study data as the standard; Solt, Frederick, SWIID v5.0.

+SWIID HH_Market: Estimated Household Gross (pre-tax, pre-transfer) income; square root equivalence scale and Luxembourg Income Study data as the standard; Solt, Frederick, SWIID v5.0.

+Wang Pe_Net: Personal Net Income; equivalence adjusted for household per capita; calculated using grouped data on net income; originally from the China Rural Household Survey (RHS) Yearbook, conducted by the Rural Society and Economy Investigation Department of the Chinese National Bureau of Statistics (NBS); published in Wang et al. 2009.

+WDI_Con: Consumption-based, unit of analysis not specified; weighted average of urban and rural estimates; published by the World Bank in World DataBank, its Poverty and Inequality Database.

+Whall-CASS Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on the third round of Chinese Household Income Survey Project (CHIP), conducted by the Chinese Academy of Social Sciences (CASS); published in Whalley and Yue 2009.

+Whall-SSB Pe_Disp: Personal Disposable Income; equivalence adjusted for household per capita; based on the annual household survey of the Chinese National Bureau of Statistics (NBS); published in Whalley and Yue 2009.

+WIID2-Dowling HH_Gross: Household Gross Income; no equivalence scale used; originally from Dowling and Soo 1983; data have a quality rating of '3'; United Nations University, World Institute for Development Economics Research-World Income Inequality Database (WIID2).

-Bureau of Statistics (NBS); data have a quality rating of "3"; United Nations University, World Institute for Development Economics Research-World Income Inequality Database (WIID2).
+WIID2-Ying Pe_Gross: Personal Gross Income; information on equivalence scale not available; originally from Ying 1995; based on data from Statistical Yearbooks of the Chinese National Bureau of Statistics (NBS); data have a quality rating of '3'; United Nations University, World Institute for Development Economics Research-World Income Inequality Database (WIID2).